 Influencer marketing works and is highly successful because of the amount of trust that these social media influencers have built up with their following and community.
 The recommendations and advice from them are seen as a form of social proof to your brand’s potential customers.

 Google searches for 'influencer marketing' have grown over 1500% in the last 3 years, with no sign of slowing down.
-To get a better sense of influencer marketing, and the value it can provide for your brand, download this free guide to get everything there is to know about influencer marketing.
+To get a better sense of influencer marketing, and the value it can provide for your brand, download our ultimate guide to influencer marketing to get everything there is to know about influencer marketing.

 In the Middle East, there have already been just over 1 400 news articles that mention 'influencer' and over 1 500 social media mentions on 'influencer' in the United Arab Emirates (UAE) and Saudi Arabia alone in 2020, a 34% increase as compared to 2019.
 In essence, more people in these two regions are talking about influencers and their emergence over this year.